Priyankabhide/DockerWebApp/README.md

 # DockerWebApp
-This WebApp can be used to pull ,push dokcer images, launch, run and delete the  containers from the webUI
+This WebApp can be used to pull ,push docker images, launch, run and delete the  containers from the webUI